blankworker1/AA/ROI.md

-This definition applies to all Share classes (including A4, C4, and R4) and any successor or additional classes created pursuant to these Articles.
+This definition applies to all Share classes (including A4, C4, and R4) and any successor or additional classes created pursuant to the Articles.

 AA ROI is intentionally emergent and subjective, reflecting the separation of the Share as a legal instrument from the certificate as a collectible artifact.